-9 Reporting of results
+10 Reporting of results

-The results (preferably the means of duplicate determinations carried out at different times) for carbon, nitrogen and sulphur shall each be reported on the dry basis to the nearest 0.1 %.
+The results (preferably the means of duplicate determinations carried out at different times) for carbon, nitrogen, sulphur and carbon dioxide shall each be reported to the nearest 0.1 %.
 The result for hydrogen shall be reported to the nearest 0.01 %.

-Where the oxygen has not been determined directly, the difference from 100 of the sum of the percentages of carbon, hydrogen, nitrogen, sulphur, moisture and ash shall be reported as "oxygen (plus errors)".
+Where the oxygen has not been determined directly by one of the procedures given in ISO 1994, the difference from 100 of the sum of the percentages of carbon, hydrogen, nitrogen, sulphur, moisture and ash shall be reported as "oxygen (plus errors)".